 Canon 800D versus Nikon D7500

 The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in February 2017 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 800D and the Nikon D7500 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).